 Be a Sponsor of History Expo 2016!

-You can be an Expo sponsor!
-Click here to see the 2014 sponsor opportunities.
+Be an Expo sponsor!
+Click here to see the 2016 sponsor opportunities.
 Expo has often been named a Top Ten Summer Event by the Vermont Chamber of Commerce, and with good reason!

 Expo typically has about 4,000 attendees.
 Over 100 local historical societies; 50 museum and heritage organizations; authors, musicians, genealogists, crafters and other talented professionals offer workshops, parades, Revolutionary and Civil War re-enactments, performances and demonstrations.
 It's down-home fun and learning, whether someone is 8 or 88!